-- a review of the red-legged banana prawns Harvest Strategy decision rules
+- review of the red-legged banana prawn Harvest Strategy decision rules

-- a review of the broodstock collection catch data
+- review of the fishery’s scientific observer data collection protocols

-- a review of NPF research priorities and projects
+- review of the fishery’s research priorities and projects

-The next committee meeting is scheduled for May 2018.
+The next committee meeting is scheduled for October/November 2018.

 Current research priorities

 - recruitment and spawning surveys

 Past minutes, recommendations and advice can be found on the Northern Prawn Fishery Resource Assessment Group past meetings page.